Madison Marye

 Madison Ellis Marye (December 3, 1925 – February 23, 2016) was an American farmer and politician.

 Born in Richmond, Virginia, Marye served in the United States Army during World War II, the Korean War, and the Vietnam War.
 He was a farmer and raised beef cattle in Shawsville, Virginia.
 Marye served in the Senate of Virginia, from 1973 to 2002, representing parts of southwest Virginia.
 He was a Democrat.
+Through his maternal grandmother Margaret Pearl Tyler, he was a great-grandson of John Tyler, the 10th President of the United States.